Wondering how much time it takes to learn another language? I get these questions all the time. In this post, I’ll attempt to answer this question.

 The search engine suggestion is also based upon how frequently queries are asked.
 It’s a natural trait of human psychology to look for quick and easy fixes to problems that they have to face during language learning.

-2) Quick path to success always sells!
+(ii) Quick path to success always sells!

-Have you ever googled “Tricks to learn a new language fast?”, or “Magical books to learn foreign language?”, or “Best Apps to learn any Language quickly?” or “Secrets about How to Learn a New Language in 3 Months”?
+Have you ever googled “Tricks to learn a new language fast?”, or “Magical books to learn a foreign language?”, or “Best Apps to learn any Language quickly?” or “Secrets about How to Learn a New Language in 3 Months”?

-You might have seen plenty of companies that sell language learning books, online courses, products, apps or software may claim that their unique techniques, proven method or exclusive study materials will guarantee fluency in a span of few months.
+You might have seen plenty of companies that sell language learning books, online courses, products, apps or software may claim that their unique techniques, proven method or exclusive study materials will guarantee fluency in a few months.

 The funny thing is many of these products are “research-backed” and offer tons of track-record with convincing testimonials to convince you that they are the real secret deal.

-Don’t be fooled by these aggressive and clickbait advertisements and promotion that promise you can learn a foreign language in some brief time period.
+Don’t be fooled by these aggressive and clickbait advertisements and promotion that promise you can learn a foreign language in some brief period.

-Unfortunately, there is no such method, at least i never found one.
+Unfortunately, there is no such method; at least I never found one.
 Don’t fall into the trap of innovative sales and marketing strategy.

 How long does it take to learn a language from scratch?